jtl-scx/dev-guide/Guide/Channel-API.md

 ### API Examples

-The API Endpoint is replacing the whole Category Tree.
+The API Endpoint is in the process of replacing the entire Category Tree.

 ```json
 // PUT /v1/channel/categories